Understanding the ROI of High-End Commercial Spaces

 • Demand from sectors like Global Capability Centres, flex workspaces, and BFSI continues to rise

-• Global tenants are aligning portfolios to ESG-compliant infrastructure, making relevant-grade the default standard
+• Global tenants are aligning portfolios to ESG-compliant commercial assets, making relevant-grade the default standard

 Tags